NanamiKubota/NanamiKubota.github.io/_tutorials/basics_in_R.md

 <br>
 <i>
 Disclaimer:
 I never took a formal CS course so my terminology and explanations of concepts may be questionable at times.
-Also, my code is usually messy so don't hesitate to email/message me with questions, especially if I don't explain something clearly.
-(But hey, if everything works, it works!)
 </i>

 >Tip:
 Google is your friend.
 99% of coding relies on if you can Google the right question into the search bar.
-I recommend going to statexchange and other forums to look for answers.
+I recommend going to Stack Overflow and other forums to look for answers.
 The other 1% relies on whether you can interpret the answer and modify it to fit your needs.

 <br>